WeightedAI/semicart/README.md

 This project is licensed under the MIT License.
 ## Author

-Aydin WeightedBasedAI - Vahid Seydi
+Aydin Abedinia - Vahid Seydi

 ## Acknowledgments
 For more information, please refer to the Springer article.